fritzy/fritzy/HIREME.md

 👋 Hi, I'm Nathan Fritz, aka [@fritzy](https://twitter.com/fritzy), and I've been a web developer and architect for more than 20 years.
 I'll take your team and projects to the next level.

-The through-line of passion of success in my career has been enabling other developers.
+The through-line of passion and success in my career has been enabling other developers.
 I enjoy creating tools, libraries, and services that help developers focus on solving their core problems.
 I mentor, present, teach, and encourage developers to new heights.
 I thrive on self-directed learning and then applying it to enable my peers.

 ## I Love Software Architecture